seunghophysics/NTag/README.md

 * Argument options

 N.B.
-Time in options should be in event time (ToF subtracted if not using noToF option), rather than time from trigger (which is in 1000 ns)
+Time in options should be in event time (ToF subtracted if not using noToF option), rather than time from trigger (T=1000 ns in event time)

 | Option  |           Argument            |                      Example usage              |   Use     |
 |:--------|-------------------------------|-------------------------------------------------|-----------|